 The impeded stream is the one that sings.”

 D.L.
-Moody, an American evangelist and publisher, wrote, “Faith is the gift of God.
+Moody, a theologian, wrote, “Faith is the gift of God.
 So is the air, but you have to breath it; so is bread, but you have to eat it; so is water, but you have to drink it.”

 God has given you the gift of this Advent.
 He has promised to bless you.
 But you must open your eyes to the blessing.
 You must dare to live with your heart and hands open to receive, even when your heart has been broken into pieces.
 We hear the whispers to huddle in, to protect ourselves and live closed.
 The grief is too much.
 The anger is too real.
 The stronghold is too big.
 But it isn’t true.
 Jesus came to heal, to bring peace.
 His life is a gift to you.
 You can let go of it all, because He has come.

-And the amazing thing about our heartache is that when we allow Jesus to heal us and bless us, we suddenly open our eyes to the hurt in the world.
-And we realize that we ourselves can be the blessing to others.
+So we live in this delicate tension of life and loss, where no one quite knows the rules.
+The amazing thing about our heartache is that when we allow Jesus to heal us and bless us, we suddenly open our eyes to the hurt in the world.
+We realize that we ourselves can be the blessing to others.

 God blessed Abraham and in turn, Abraham was a blessing to others.
 He does the same for you.
 It’s the strangest thing, but to the tip of my toes I know it to be true.
 When you allow God to use your heartache, you will bless others.
 Sit with a piece of paper and test it out yourself— how have others blessed you?
 A kind word, a note, a gift?
 Pass it on to someone else, even when your heart is heavy.
 When we live as blessed people, we can freely give blessings to others.